Democratic Leadership in a Populist Age

 Chief Commissioner, Greater Sydney Commission (2015-2020)

-Lucy Hughes Turnbull AO is an urbanist, businesswoman, and philanthropist with a longstanding interest in cities, culture, technological and social innovation, and Australian research and commercialization.
+Lucy Hughes Turnbull is an urbanist, businesswoman, and philanthropist with a longstanding interest in cities, culture, technological and social innovation, and Australian research and commercialization.
 Lucy is a Director of Turnbull and Partners Pty Ltd, a family-owned business which invests in earlier stage innovative enterprises.
 In January 2020 she was appointed by the New South Wales (NSW) government as Chair of the Sydney Opera House Trust.
 From 2015 to 2020 she was the inaugural Chief Commissioner of the Greater Sydney Commission, tasked by the NSW state government to assist in delivering strong and effective strategic planning for the whole of metropolitan Sydney.
 Prior to that she spent several years as Deputy Chair and Chair of the Committee for Sydney.
 From 2003 to 2004 she was Lord Mayor of the City of Sydney, the first woman ever to hold the position.
 She has held many other board roles in the not-for-profit and private sector, including the Art Gallery of New South Wales Trust, National Portrait Gallery, Museum of Contemporary Art, Redfern-Waterloo Authority, Redfern Foundation, and the Sydney Children’s Hospital Foundation.
 In 2011 Lucy was awarded an Order of Australia for her services to the community, local government and business.
 In 2012 she was awarded an honorary doctorate from University of New South Wales Business School, in 2017 she was awarded an honorary doctorate (Arts) from Western Sydney University, and in 2013-18 she was Honorary President of the German-Australian Chamber of Commerce.